chidiebereojingwa/myPortfolio_website/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-#Hello microverse
+# Portfolio Website

-This repository is an intro project to microverse with HTML,CSS and Linters.
+This repository is a portfolio website built with HTML,CSS and Linters.

 ![screenshot](./app_screenshot.png)